Action of 13 May 1942

 The action of 13 May 1942 was a naval engagement during World War II between the British Royal Navy and the German Kriegsmarine.
 It was an attempt by Royal Navy Motor Torpedo Boats (MTBs) to stop the German auxiliary cruiser Stier from reaching Gironde, France.
-Stier made it through the English Channel and reached Gironde, but MTBs sunk the German fleet torpedo boats Iltis and Seeadler.
+Stier made it through the English Channel and arrived in Gironde on 19 May, but MTBs sunk the German fleet torpedo boats Iltis and Seeadler.
 MTB 220 was sunk by the German ships.

 Background

 Stier was an auxiliary cruiser, a former merchant ship armed with hidden weapons and designed to be used as a merchant raider.
 The German plan was for Stier, disguised as the minesweeper Sperrbrecher 171, to be escorted through the English Channel to Gironde, France.
 From there, Stier was to break out into the Atlantic to attack Allied merchant ships.
 The escort for Stier was the 5th Torpedo Boat Flotilla, consisting of the torpedo boats Seeadler, Kondor, Falke, and Iltis as well as 16 R-boat minesweepers.
 The torpedo boats were all of the Raubvogel or Raubtier class.
 Stier left Rotterdam with the escort on 12 May, heading into the channel.